 Living with Tinnitus & Hyperacusis

-Tinnitus, most often described as buzzing, hissing, or ringing in the ears, can be a very disruptive condition that can interfere with a person's daily life.
+Tinnitus, most often described as buzzing, hissing, or ringing in the ears can be a very uncomfortable condition that steals a person of the joy and peacefulness in life.
 Its perceived volume can range from very soft to extremely loud.
-According to a 2011-2012 survey by the U.S. Centers for Disease Control, over 50 million Americans notice tinnitus.
-Of these, about 12 million have tinnitus which is severe enough to warrant intervention, and around 2 million are so seriously debilitated by their tinnitus that their day-to-day functioning is affected.
+50 million Americans experience tinnitus to some degree.
+Of these, about 12 million have tinnitus which is severe enough to seek medical attention.
+Of those, about two million patients are so seriously debilitated by their tinnitus, that their day to day functioning is affected.

-The reassurance by a physician that there are no serious medical problems allows most people to better cope with their tinnitus.
-For others, however, the persistent sounds can continue to be disruptive and stressful.
-These patients need help learning how to cope with the the constant sound of their tinnitus.
+For most people, the reassurance by their physician that there are no serious medical problems allows them to better cope with the sounds that they hear.
+For others, however, the persistent sounds of tinnitus can continue to be disruptive and stressful.
+These patients need help learning how to cope with the ringing and buzzing of tinnitus.

 The exact cause (or causes) of tinnitus is not known in every case.
-There are, however, several factors which may contribute or even make it worse: hearing loss (of any kind), noise exposure, ear diseases, ear wax, certain medications, head and neck trauma, and many others.
-Of these, exposure to loud noises and hearing loss are the most commonly linked to tinnitus.
-When a hearing loss is present, sometimes hearing aids alone may offer relief to a patient.
+There are, however, several likely factors which may cause tinnitus or make existing tinnitus worse: noise-induced hearing loss, wax , some medications, infections, age-related hearing loss, ear diseases, head and neck trauma and many others.
+Exposure to loud noises and hearing loss are the most common causes of tinnitus.
+Hearing aids may offer relief of tinnitus.